ava-labs/hypersdk/chunker/README.md

 * If a validator sends different sets of chunks to different people, it seems like we may be forced to fetch more chunks for a validator than we'd like (if in the minority sent things not included in a block).
 -> May be able to synchronize with some sort of slot number, but then we have chunk ordering dependencies to handle.
+-> This could also be used to slow down block production?
+The only way to counteract this is to increase the required
+% of stake signed but this makes it much easier to halt the network.